Testing product states, quantum Merlin-Arthur games and tensor optimisation: Overview of the proof of correctness

-In the case where $\epsilon$ is high (a regime essential to the application to $\QMA(k)$), this result does not yet give a useful upper bound.
+In the case where $\epsilon$ is high, this result does not yet give a useful upper bound.
 In the second part of the proof, we derive a constant bound on $\Ptest(\proj{\psi})$ based on considering $\ket{\psi}$ as a $k$-partite state, for some $k<n$. $\Ptest(\proj{\psi})$ can be shown to be upper bounded by the probability that the test for being product across any partition into $k$ parties passes.
 Informally speaking, if $\ket{\psi}$ is far from product across the $n$ subsystems, we show that one can find a partition such that the distance from the closest product state (with respect to this partition) falls into the regime where the first part of the proof works.